Harvester (restaurant): Return to television and radio advertising

 For the first time in ten years, Harvester Restaurants spent nearly £20,000 on advertising on both television in the United Kingdom, and radio stations in July 2010.
 The advertising campaign was part of a general shift within Mitchells & Butlers, to focus on businesses that were food led.
 As part of the marketing campaign, they also run "free ice cream vouchers when you order main meal" campaigns periodically.

-Sustainability

-In November 2015, the chain was the worst out of seven restaurants surveyed that failed to meet a basic level of sustainability in its seafood.